eleung/react-grid-layout/README.md

   // Flex-shrink (how much the item should shrink relative to others)
   shrink: number,

-  // Flex-basis (initial size before growing/shrinking) - OPTIONAL
-  // Can be a string ("auto", "200px", "50%") or number (pixels)
-  // If not specified, defaults to 'auto'
-  basis: ?(string | number),

   // Override container's alignItems for this specific item
   // "auto", "flex-start", "flex-end", "center", "stretch", "baseline"
   alignSelf: ?FlexAlignSelf,